-Current reported levels of desktop automation usage (including RPA and desktop integration solutions), are relatively low with 25% of respondents stating that they are using it, although this is still an increase on last year's figure of 20%.
+Current reported levels of desktop automation usage (including RPA and desktop integration solutions), are growing, with 34% of respondents stating that they are using it which is an increase on last year's figure of 25%.

-Those in insurance, utilities, outsourcing and finance are most likely to report using it, with fewer respondents in public sector, housing and transport & travel doing so, probably as a result of their relatively small contact centre size.
+Those in insurance, utilities, retail and finance are most likely to report using desktop automation / RPA, with fewer respondents in public sector, housing and transport & travel doing so, probably as a result of their typically small contact centre size.

-There is a significant interest in implementing desktop automation, especially in insurance, utilities and TMT, where back office processes can play a large part in the success of the overall customer experience, and where there may be many systems, processes and applications for an agent to familiarise themselves with.
-The manufacturing sector also shows significant interest in this.
+There is a significant interest in implementing desktop automation, especially in utilities and TMT, where back office processes can play a large part in the success of the overall customer experience, and where there may be many systems, processes and applications for an agent to familiarise themselves with.

-Figure 74: Use of desktop automation software, by vertical market
+Figure 64: Use of desktop automation software, by vertical market

-Looking at the use of desktop automation by contact centre size, it is unsurprising to see that large 200+ seat contact centres are much more likely to be using it now, and also exhibit the greatest level of interest in the relatively short term.
+Looking at the use of desktop automation by contact centre size, it is unsurprising to see that large 200+ seat contact centres are much more likely to be using it now, and also exhibit the greatest level of interest in the relatively short term, although many smaller operations are also enthusiastic about this.

-Figure 75: Use of desktop automation software, by contact centre size
+Figure 65: Use of desktop automation software, by contact centre size